 Mr. Ferguson proposed, and Applicant will agree to, establishing a trip cap on the three lots comprising the Subject Property to limit the amount of development that would be allowed to reflect the maximum trip generation that would be allowed before a Traffic Impact Analysis would be required under ODOT or County guidelines.
 Specifically, Mr. Ferguson stated in his Report, based on DCC 18.116.310.C, that "the ODOT guideline for conducting a TIA is 400 daily trips.
 Since Deschutes County requirements establish a lower (more conservative) threshold, these values were used: less than 20 p.m. peak hour trips (which is more than 19 trips) and more than 200 daily trips.
-As shown below in Table 7, establishing a trip cap at a threshold."
+As shown below in Table 7, establishing a trip cap at a threshold where the incremental change would not exceed the Deschutes County threshold."
 Table 7 is shown below: